brightprogrammer/CIDEr/README.md

 Feel free to contribute in this project.

 ## Why a new C++ IDE ?
 The simple answer is that I don't feel much satisfied by current C/C++ IDEs.
 The goodones are the paid ones.
-Another reason is because I like programming and learning newthings and developing a whole IDE is another level of experience (you are high withouttaking marijuana :smile).
+Another reason is because I like programming and learning newthings and developing a whole IDE is another level of experience (you are high withouttaking marijuana.

 ## TIMELINE
 Screenshots of CIDEr whenever something changes in it's looks.
 This is just for nostalgia purposes for developers.
 One can take a look at changes CIDEr went through;